 Let’s face it, despite price fluctuations, the cost of petrol probably isn’t going to become cheap anytime soon.
 With many car fuel tanks over 50 litres, many of us are regularly spending over that each time we fill up.
-A massive 59% of Canstar Blue survey respondents said that the cost of fuel is a major strain on their finances, and that was most true for younger drivers aged 18-29.
-Nearly half of respondents (47%) also said they fill up at the same station regardless of price.
+A recent Canstar Blue survey found that the cost of fuel is a major strain on their finances of 39% of motorists, although almost a third (30%) also said they fill up at the same station regardless of price.
 But what you might not know is, with petrol it still pays to shop around.
 Not only that, but signing up to various loyalty programs that petrol stations offer can also be a good way to save a few bucks, or earn yourself some rewards.
 So, what do the petrol stations offer?
 Let’s take a look and offer a guide as to which might be best for your bowser budget.

 Supermarket Fuel Rewards Cards

 These are probably the most popular and well-known of fuel loyalty cards, with Coles and Woolworths dominating the petrol landscape in Australia for quite some time.

 In partnership with Shell, the Coles Express modus operandi for some time now has been to offer 4c off per litre of fuel when you spend $30 or more at a Coles store, including Coles itself, as well as liquor stores such as Vintage Cellars and Liquorland.
 There are nearly 700 Coles Express stores nationwide, with Flybuys also available as a potential reward and incentive.
 With Flybuys you can earn points on fuel, with one point per every $2 spent at a Coles Express location, whether it’s on fuel or another in-store purchase.
 If you hit the road a lot, this could add up big time and save you some money on bigger purchases down the line.